Yoh (wrestler): Singles competition (2021–present)

 Following Sho's betrayal, the two faced off at Wrestle Grand Slam in MetLife Dome, where Sho defeated Yoh via referee stoppage.
 After the match, Sho joined Bullet Club, accepting a shirt from Evil, Yujiro Takahashi and Dick Togo, hence joining their sub-group House of Torture.
-Following the loss, Yoh was inactive in the ring, until November, where he participated in the Best of the Super Juniors tournament.
+Following the loss, Yoh was inactive in the ring, until November, when he participated in the Best of the Super Juniors tournament.
 Yoh finished second in the block, ending with 14 points and advancing to the finals, after avenging his loss to Sho on the final day.
 In the finals, Yoh lost to Hiromu Takahashi.
 At Wrestle Kingdom 16, Yoh teamed with Hirooki Goto and Yoshi-Hashi, in a losing effort to House of Torture for the NEVER Openweight 6-Man Tag Team Championship.

 During the Golden Series tour in February, the duo lost in a rematch to House of Torture.
 The following month, Yoh entered the 2022 New Japan Cup, but lost to Hiroshi Tanahashi in the first round.
 In May, Yoh entered the Best of the Super Juniors tournament, competing in the A Block.
 Yoh ended his tournament campaign with 8 points, failing to advance to the finals.
-In July, Yoh, Goto and Yoshi-Hashi defeated House of Torture to win the NEVER Openweight 6-Man Tag Team Championship.
+In July, Yoh, Goto, and Yoshi-Hashi defeated House of Torture to win the NEVER Openweight 6-Man Tag Team Championship.
 The trio lost the titles in a rematch to House of Torture in September at Burning Spirit In November, Yoh teamed with new Chaos stablemate Lio Rush in the Super Junior Tag League.
 The duo finished joint top of the block with 14 points, advancing to the finals.
 In the finals, Yoh and Rush defeated Bullet Club's Ace Austin and Chris Bey, to win Yoh's record fourth Super Junior Tag League.
 The duo earnt their title shot at Wrestle Kingdom 17, where they lost to IWGP Junior Heavyweight Tag Team Champions Catch 2/2 (TJP and Francesco Akira).